stephenh/stephenh.github.com/content/posts/2024-08-03-binding-your-bounded-contexts.md

 For me, this is the **most clear**, **most unambiguous**, example of "bounded contexts"--I have my `Author` and you have yours.

-And, as our applications talk to each other (i.e. via either asynchronous or synchronous API calls), we need to use the DDD pattern Access Control Layer pattern (whether explicitly or implicitly called that in our codebases) to translate "my `Author`" into "your `Author`", as we cross boundaries.
+And, as our applications talk to each other (i.e. via either asynchronous events or synchronous API calls), we each use DDD's Access Control Layer pattern (whether explicitly or implicitly called that in our codebases) to translate "my `Author`" into "your `Author`", as we cross boundaries.

 Makes sense!